3 Determination of Forward and Futures Prices

 3.1 Pricing and Valuation of Forward/Futures Contracts

-- An investor enters a long position in a December Gold futures contract on 2 November, agreeing to a price of $1,250/oz.
-Initially, the contract’s value is set to $0, indicating a fair agreement based on current market expectations.
+- On November 2, an investor takes a long position in a December Gold futures contract at $1,250/oz.
+At initiation, the contract’s value is $0 (fair market agreement).

 Risk Aversion: Investors require compensation for taking on additional risk, reflecting the principle that higher risk should be rewarded with higher potential returns.